Cholera is an acute intestinal infection that heavily affects populations in developing countries.

 Cholera likely has its origins on the Indian subcontinent.
 During the 19th century, the disease spread across the world.
 Six subsequent pandemics killed millions of people across all continents.

-There are oral cholera vaccines available on the market, including Dukoral which is WHO prequalified and licensed in over 60 countries.
+There are oral cholera vaccines available on the market, including Dukoral which is WHO prequalified and licensed in more than 60 countries.